hoangduytran/blender-manual/manual/editors/graph_editor/channels/introduction.rst

    The Channels region.

-The channels region is used to select and manage the curves for the Graph editor.
+The channels region is used to select and manage the curves for all Animation Editors.
 This part shows the objects and their animation data hierarchy each as headers.
 Each level can be expanded/collapsed by the small arrow to the left of its header.

 - Scenes, Objects (dark blue)
 - :doc:`Actions </animation/actions>`, :doc:`Shape keys </animation/shape_keys/index>`, etc. (light blue)
-- Groups (green)
+- Channel Groups (green)
 - Channels (gray)

 .. _bpy.types.DopeSheet.use_filter_invert:
 .. _bpy.types.DopeSheet.filter_text:

-Name Filter :kbd:`Ctrl-F`
+Name Filter (:kbd:`Ctrl-F`)
-   Only displays channels that match the search text.
+   Only display channels that match the search text.
    Pressing the invert button displays all channels except the channels that match the search text.